samith95/payment-gateway-api/README.md

 ### Integration tests
 The integration tests test calls between the service and its dependency i.e. database.

-Open terminal in the root of the project, If these are run, the limit of translation requests (defined in the Dependant APIs section below) will be reached.

 ```
 go test ./... -run Integration
 ```